 We have been fighting to save Bertie Park Recreation Ground for more than 5 years.
 Oxford City Council want to build social/affordable housing.
-But more housing just increases the need for our recreation ground.
+But more housing increases the need for recreation grounds.
+The government is now consulting on a policy in its National Planning Policy Framework.
+It would like to make it easier to build on well-used recreation grounds.
+Please sign our petition:

 Follow our blogs …